Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 ## Overview
 ## Emotional Representation in AI-Generated Music

-### Objective (Updated)
+### Objective
-This framework aims to provide a comprehensive, practical framework outlining emotional representation in AI-generated music, specifically focusing on:
+Create a structured framework for emotional representation in AI-generated music, focusing on:
 1. **Identification of Emotional Goals**
 2. **Evaluation of AI Limitations**
 3. **Community Collaboration for Feedback**